View our availability for our next inspection days

 We are not RV specialists.
 We are willing to inspect later model vehicles with powertrains we are most familiar with meaning on RV’s we would be willing to do a basic mechanical/suspension/electronics, paint, etc. but we do not inspect the interior functions or accessories).
 Depending on the vehicle we may or may not be willing to test drive the vehicle so please email us prior to booking if this is needed.
 Our pricing would be in the respective powertrain 3500/F350 category on the website if you’d like to checkout.
 We do not inspect larger commercial vehicles or RV’s with non traditional engines.
 You may want to contact one of the few mobile RV repair companies in the area as they will likely be of better assistance.

 Yes, in fact we’re probably one of your better choices for these inspections.
-Our owner, Josh actually currently owns the following:
+Our owner, Josh actually has owned the following:

 2017 Chevrolet Volt EV